PrincetonUniversity/PROMPT/README.md

 - [ ] Test with way bigger benchmarks

 #### Documentation
+- [ ] Preprocessing tasks
 - [ ] Simple demo
 - [ ] Get started doc
 - [ ] Extending with new profiler doc

+### Preprocessing

+- Single LLVM bitcode file (is it required?)
+- Metadata ID for functions, basic blocks, and instructions

 ### Modules